Weekly Shabbat Services

 Observed Friday evening to Saturday night, our weekly Shabbat services commemorate creation as a community as we celebrate the blessings that surround us.
 By setting aside our everyday concerns and focusing on spiritual renewal through prayer and Torah study, we are able to deepen our connection to God and build stronger bonds with our fellow congregants.

-Friday Evening Kabbalat Shabbat — 6:30 p.m.
-CT
+Friday Evening Kabbalat Shabbat — 6 p.m.
+CT, with a few exceptions

 - The Friday evening Siddur can be found here.

-Saturday Mornings
+Saturday Mornings Services

-Charles Shapera, our executive director and Torah reader for more than 20 years, reads Torah on most weeks unless there is a b’nai mitzvah or another member chooses to read.
+Charles Shapera, our executive director and our Torah reader for more than 20 years, reads Torah on most weeks unless there is a b’nai mitzvah or another member chooses to read.
 We welcome all to participate in the sacred ancient ritual of reading Torah.

 - To learn more about our Golden Kippah program encouraging our members to learn new synagogue skills and participate in services, click here.